uswds/uswds-site/pages/performance/glossary.md

 Real time monitoring is measuring performance of actual users on the site.
 Custom events, render start, onload, backend, number of requests, number of DOM elements and dom complete can all be monitored in real time.
 Speed index cannot be because it takes too much time and resources to run on a user's machine.

 Real time monitoring allows you to measure actual users performance while they are interacting with the site, often in real time.
 This can bring out specific performance issues and can give accurate information about percentiles of people's performance across the world, on different devices and on different network speeds.
-It requires a live site with enough traffic to yield statistically significant results. [turn into pros and cons list?].
+It requires a live site with enough traffic to yield statistically significant results.

 Without significant web traffic, over 200 unique users a day, or traffic based on actual users rather than just stakeholders, real time monitoring may suggest performance numbers that are not representative of the user.
 This means that  real time monitoring should be utilized only when the site has the type of traffic that’s expected of when the site is live.
 Real time monitoring is also subject to various fluctuations and differences in performance numbers.
 For instance, if a part of your userbase network is slow for a day, or many of your users are using the site from mobile phones because of a news update, then the performance numbers for that day will be off.
 This makes it potentially harder to tie code changes and releases to performance changes.
 It also makes it potentially more difficult to compare your site’s performance with a competitor/similar site as your site might have factors which affect the performance that you don’t have control of such as more global users, or more mobile users.
 This means that the best use case for real time monitoring is to understand your user base.
 Real time monitoring should be used with caution when doing comparative analysis or tracking performance over time through code changes.